IanEsteves5/SimpleOfflineCalculator/readme.txt

  - help : shows all commands
  - clear : clears the results screen
- - memory : shows values stored in memory
+ - memory : shows values stored in memory using memory : <name> := <value>
+            example : x := 3+10^2
  - log : shows error log for the last calculation done
  - functions : shows available functions
  - tree : shows debug window

 Features
  - A popup browser action containing a simple calculator
- - Has no idle processes (no performance hit while it's not being used)
+ - No idle processes (no performance hit while it's not being used)
- - A debug page that shows the parse tree
+ - A debug page that shows the parse tree and other information

 Planned updates
  - More error messages